-Page No. Forward looking statements Assumptions Risk factors 12-13 Beetaloo Sub-basin, Northern Territory, Australia - Current Activity This section of the document contains forward looking statements relating to the Group's activities and drilling results to date in the Beetaloo Sub-basin.
-The Group has assumed that the nine well programme will continue as planned.
+Page Forward looking statements Assumptions Risk factors No. - 12-14 Beetaloo Sub-basin, Northern Territory, Australia - Current Activity This section of the document contains forward looking statements relating to the Group's activities and drilling results to date in the Beetaloo Sub-basin.
+The Group has assumed that the drilling and exploration programme will continue as planned.
 The risks are (1) Origin determines not to continue with the work programme and /or (2) the project is not brought to commerciality.
-13 Beetaloo Sub-basin, Northern Territory, Australia - Current Activity - Northern Territory Government Moratorium This section of the document contains statements relating to the moratorium introduced by the Northern Territory Government in 2016 and subsequent updates from the scientific inquiry into hydraulic fracturing.
-Resumption of work with our joint venture partner, Origin will start as soon as practical, adopting recommendations of the scientific inquiry and obtaining necessary approvals to complete the remaining work programme.
-There may be undue delay by the government in implementing the recommendations from the inquiry which would adversely impact the work programme.
-14-15 Karoo basin, South Africa - Technical Regulations & Current Activity In both sections it is noted that the Eastern Cape High Court held that the Minister lacked the authority to promulgate the Regulations for Petroleum Exploration and ProductionSouth Africa remained committed to a shale gas industry and licenses could be issued in 2019.
-The Board now expects that the exploration right over the acreage will be awarded in 2019.
-The awarding of the exploration right over the acreage is estimated to occur in 2019.
+13 Beetaloo Sub-basin, Northern Territory, Australia - Current Activity - Northern Territory Government Moratorium This section of the document contains statements relating to the moratorium introduced by the Northern Territory Government in 2016 and subsequent updates from the scientific inquiry into hydraulic fracturing and the final decision from the Northern Territory Government.
+The work programme will continue after legislative changes have been made to give effect to the recommendations from the scientific inquiry into hydraulic fracturing and the project will be brought towards commerciality.
+There may be undue delay by the government in implementing the recommendations from the inquiry which could adversely impact the work programme.
+15 Karoo basin, South Africa "In September 2018, the Mineral and Petroleum Resources Development Amendment Bill (" MPRDA Bill "), the long-delayed draft legislation for the mining and petroleum industries was withdrawn.
+There are now plans to come up with separate laws to govern the two sectors.
+The MPRDA Bill touched on several contentious issues such as requirements for local processing of minerals and free-carry provisions on discoveries."
+Note: In the MD&A for 3 and 9 months ended 30 September 2018 the Group indicated that the Board expected that the exploration right over the acreage would be awarded in 2019.
+The awarding of the exploration right over the acreage is estimated to occur in 2020.
 The finalisation of legislation and regulation in South Africa may be delayed or Falcon may not be awarded the licence.
-26 Liquidity and Capital resources - Going Concern "has a reasonable expectation that the Group will have adequate resources to continue in operational existence for the foreseeable future."
+27 Liquidity and Capital resources - Going Concern "has a reasonable expectation that the Group will have adequate resources to continue in operational existence for the foreseeable future."
 The Group is a going concern.
 The Group may not have cash available to meet unforeseen expenses as and when they fall due.
-26 Liquidity and capital resources - Capital Expenditures - Australia - Beetaloo Sub-basin, Northern Territory, Australia This section of the document from "The Group is conducting a nine well drilling programme a revised timetable for the remaining work programme are being finalised with the DPIR."
+27-28 Liquidity and capital resources - Capital Expenditures - Australia - Beetaloo Sub-basin, Northern Territory, Australia This section of the document from "Originally the Group indicatedwith drilling targeted to commence in June 2019."
 The work programme will occur as expected and the project will be brought towards commerciality.
 The risks are (1) the work programme does not continue and /or (2) the project is not brought to commerciality.